 Tell me: When you’re on vacation, which type of vacationer are you?
 Are you taking early morning hikes, exploring throughout the day and eating modestly?
 Or are you sleeping in, lounging throughout the day and indulging in the finest foods and drinks?
 I’m more of the latter myself, but if the first sounds better to you, wellness travel might be right up your alley.

-Wellness travel is number three in Intrepid Travel’s Top 10 Travel Trends for 2018.
-There are so many ways you can participate in the trend, but first — what exactly is it?
+There are so many ways you can participate in wellness travel, but first — what exactly is it?

 What is wellness travel?